NETWAYS/ansible-collection-elasticstack/roles/repos/README.md

 ## Requirements

-* The `community.general` collection — only needed on SUSE hosts, where the role uses the `zypper` modules.
+* The `community.general` collection, only needed on SUSE hosts where the role uses the `zypper` modules.

 The role installs the required signing tools (`gpg`/`gnupg`) itself.